The race takes place in Northern Arizona and Southern Utah, USA at the end of September each year.

 Anyone planning to participate in the event should be in good general health and should have trained to manage the rigors of this specific event (carrying a full pack, traversing long distances for several days in a row, effectively managing nutritional needs, etc.) Make use of the Grand to Grand Ultra Facebook Group page for specific questions and answers related to training, equipment and supplies.

 You may store one large suitcase free of charge for the week at the event.
-Your suitcase will be stored after you check out of your hotel on the morning of Saturday, 24th September and before you depart for Camp 1.
+Your suitcase will be stored after you check out of your hotel on the morning of the Saturday before you depart for Camp 1.
 You will be given detailed instructions on arrival as to the storage location.
-You will be reunited with your luggage when you return to Kanab from the finish line on Saturday 1st October.
+You will be reunited with your luggage when you return to Kanab from the finish line.

 With weight being such a crucial factor for a self-supported event like this, de-hydrated meals and other light weight snacks will be the preferred selection.